Bang Kachao

-Bang Kachao (บางกะเจ้า, /th/) (Note: Also known as Bang Krachao (บางกระเจ้า), although this is a misnomer, as Bang Krachao is the name of a different sub-district in Mueang Samut Sakhon District.) is an artificial island formed by a bend in the Chao Phraya River and a canal at its western end.
+Bang Kachao (บางกะเจ้า, /th/) (Note: Also known as Bang Krachao (บางกระเจ้า), although this is a misnomer, as Bang Krachao is the name of a different sub-district in Mueang Samut Sakhon District.), is an artificial island formed by a bend in the Chao Phraya River and a canal at its western end.
+The entire area is also known as the Green Lung.
 It lies south of the Thai capital Bangkok in Phra Pradaeng District of Samut Prakan Province.
 The island, covering 16 km2 or 12,000 rai (1,920 hectares) has been traditionally agricultural with only a relatively small population.
 It is sometimes referred to as the "green lung" of Bangkok".
 In 2006, Bang Kachao was named "best urban oasis" by Time in its "Best of Asia" series and is frequented by nature lovers and cyclists.

 Administration

 Bang Kachao includes six sub-districts (tambons): Bang Namphueng, Bang Kachao, Bang Yo, Bang Krasop, Bang Ko Bua, and Song Khanong.